batsonjay/uploadDistributor/docs/Implementation-plan.md

 - Songlist data is standardized, parsed, and stored persistently
 - Status tracking is working with detailed information for all destinations
 - Mock implementations for all destination APIs are in place
-- Authentication service with role-based access is implemented
+- Authentication service with email-based magic links and role-based access is implemented
 - Upload processor has been refactored into service-based architecture
 - Two-tier logging system is implemented
 - SoundCloud two-step upload process is working correctly
-- Password obfuscation is implemented to avoid plaintext passwords
 - Role-based access control is implemented with middleware for route protection
 - Directory verification for DJs is implemented to ensure valid upload paths
 - Terminology has been standardized throughout the codebase
 - Directory structure has been updated to reflect the new terminology
 - Artwork handling has been implemented for all uploads
 - A deployment plan has been created for production deployment
+- M3U8 parser is fully integrated for Rekordbox playlist support
+- Standardized logging system is implemented across all parsers
 - The project has a solid foundation for further development

 ### Next Steps
+- Complete Phase 2 of the authentication system: DJ Selector for Super Admins
+  - Create API endpoint to fetch the list of DJs from AzuraCast
+  - Implement the DJ selector component on the upload page
+  - Update the receive route to handle DJ selection
+  - Add method to get user by ID in AuthService
+  - Test the DJ impersonation functionality
 - Improve precision of metadata associated with files sent to daemon
 - Implement client-side validation for artwork files
 - Continue replacing mocks with actual API integrations:
   - Complete AzuraCast API integration for file uploads
   - Implement proper error handling for network issues
   - Integrate with Mixcloud and SoundCloud APIs
-- Start work on Web Client Development with role-based UI
 - Continue refining terminology throughout the codebase for clarity

 ## Critical Path and Risk Mitigation (Revised)